zethsqx/win-audio2beacon/README.md

 ## History

-This is a very old project of mine started in ~2012??
+This is a very old project started in ~2012??
 The idea is to complement the lack of visual alert for a program that produce only sound alert
 It is especially practical for environment where visual is required
 This is a VB application that listen if desktop has sound and sends signal '1' to COM port and to start a process